Services are available to all students enrolled in classes for the current or upcoming semester.

 You must be attending classes full-time or part-time during the fall or spring semesters only.
 No Medical Leaves are available during the summer.
-The deadline to submit the request with documentation in 2 weeks prior to the end of the semester.
+The deadline to submit the request with documentation is two weeks prior to the end of the semester.

-If a student will be absent from class for 5 consecutive days or more (but less than 2 weeks) due to medical reasons, the student may supply Health Services with the following information:
+If a student will be absent from class for five consecutive days or more (but less than two weeks) due to medical reasons, the student may supply Health Services with the following information:

 Documentation from a medical provider stating the reason for absence, including the medical diagnosis.

 Once documentation is received, Health Services will notify the student’s instructors of the absence.
-This should not be a substitute for student communication with their instructors.
+This should not be a substitute for student communication with his or her instructors.